 A design blog is a great way to establish yourself as knowledgable, up-to-date and an expert in the industry.
-Writing also gives you the ability to show your personality and wider range of skills, more than a design portfolio could.
+Writing also gives you the ability to show your personality and a wider range of skills, more than a design portfolio could.

 If you’re reading this, you’re aware I write – I’ve started this design blog and contributed many pieces to the Forge and Smith blog (with the articles being shared by some industry leaders!).
-I’ve gained a great enjoyment from writing.
+I’ve gained great enjoyment from writing.

 It wasn’t always like that though, at school and university I struggled with every essay and written assignment.
 I’m going to share my process and how I’ve grown to become a lover of writing.